splunk/public-o11y-docs/apm/profiling/profiling-memory-metrics.rst

 ---------------------

 #.
 Go to Dashboards from the navigation menu in Splunk Observability Cloud.
 #.
-On the dashboard landing page and select the :guilabel:`APM Node.js services` built-in dashboard group.
+On the dashboard landing page and select the :guilabel:`APM NodeJS services` built-in dashboard group.
 Anyone can access this group by default.
 #.
-Select the :guilabel:`Node.js runtime metrics` dashboard.
+Select the :guilabel:`NodeJS runtime metrics` dashboard.

 From Splunk APM
 -----------------
 #.
 Go to :guilabel:`AlwaysOn Profiling` from within APM.
 #.
 Select a service.
 #.
 Select :guilabel:`Node.js Runtime Metrics` to navigate to the runtime metrics dashboard.